fbpx

 The recipes are his own creation.
 He said Mexico City is known as “the capital of tacos” and so his recipes are inspired by that idea.
 “Sometimes people will make suggestions and I will tweak the menu but I draw inspiration from many sources,” he said.

-Zamuvio’s food truck was popular on Temple’s Campus for over five years, from when it first opened in 2015 until it closed in 2021 when they decided to open a brick-and-mortar restaurant.
+Zamuvio’s food truck was popular on Temple’s Campus for over five years, from when it first opened in 2015 until it closed in 2021 when he decided to open a brick-and-mortar restaurant.
 “We were very busy and that is what made us decide we need more space,” he said.
 Now that Laura is home caring for the baby, Zamuvio does all the cooking and sometimes he is also the server, the dishwasher, and the cashier.

 “From the start, students from Temple came to La Capital Grill.
 They missed us and we missed them,” said Zamuvio.
 “Now area residents are coming.”
 Before Zamuvio had leased the space it had been a Guatemalan restaurant.